krmgns/oppa/README.md

 - You can use `test.sql` in test folder
 - Wiki updated for 2.0.0

-You can see wiki pages for more details: https://github.com/k-gun/oppa/wiki
+You can see wiki pages for more doc: https://github.com/k-gun/oppa/wiki

 ### Autoloading / Using Libraries